Kim Kardashian & Kanye West’s Surrogate Is In Labor

 “She can’t wait to meet the baby.
 She will probably do what she always does and go into nesting mode once the baby is born.
 She always loves the baby stage the most.
 It has always been her dream to have a big family, and it feels surreal to her that the baby will be here soon.
 She’s very relaxed and calm about everything, though, because she’s done it so many times now.
 She’s a total pro,” the source added.

-Fans should keep an eye on Kim Kardashian’s social media for possibleupdates on her baby boy.
+Fans should keep an eye on Kim Kardashian’s social media for possible updates on her baby boy.